tesouro/relatorios-fiscais-lrf/README.en.md

 Each limitation below is already documented in the corresponding file.
 They are gathered here for quick reading — and because a project that states where public data runs into internal accounting is more useful than one that only shows what tied out.

 - **Personnel expenditure (RGF Annex 1) — partial scope.** Only *accrued* (*liquidada*) expenditure is measured.
-Unprocessed carry-over commitments (*Restos a Pagar Não Processados*), which form part of personnel expenditure for the purposes of the LRF ceiling, are not included; nor do we present the DTP/RCL ratio or the compliance assessment under LRF arts.
+Unprocessed carry-over commitments (*Restos a Pagar Não Processados*), which form part of personnel expenditure for the purposes of the LRF ceiling, are not included; because of that exclusion the base measured here is narrower than *Despesa Total com Pessoal* (DTP) as defined for the ceiling, and we therefore present neither the DTP/RCL ratio nor the compliance assessment under LRF arts.
 19 and 20.
 The comparison is of values, against the accrued portion published in the Official Gazette.
 The carry-over data is available in the public base: the extension is immediate from the same pipeline.
 - **Personnel by element (Table 2) — agency hierarchy in the Ministry of Defence.** The official calculation separates civilian from military staff by the top-level agency of the executing spending unit.
 For 45 of the Union's 49 top-level agencies this makes no difference, because top-level and superior agency coincide.
 In the Ministry of Defence they do not: the MD is the top-level agency, while the Navy, Army and Air Force Commands are superior agencies.
 The public base exposes the superior agency, and it is from this asymmetry — confined to the defence perimeter — that a ~0.06% difference arises in two items on the civilian/military boundary.
 The grand total matches.
 - **Health expenditure (Annex 12) — single-dimension criterion.** The calculation rests on use identifier `6`, a flag assigned by SIAFI itself to the expenditure.
 It is the criterion of the official statement and it is traceable, but public data does not currently offer a second independent dimension to verify the flag record by record.
 - **Exhaustiveness of classifications — not automatically tested.** The rules reproduce the official values, but the repository does not yet demonstrate, in an automated way, that the classification covers 100% of the base and that the criteria are mutually exclusive.
 Matching the official figure is strong evidence of computational correctness; it is not, by itself, proof that each classificatory premise is the only possible reading of the MDF.
 Auditing the rules — not merely the numbers — is the next step, and it is the kind of discussion this repository exists to enable.